 Before I forget, I would like to mention something interesting here: “Flywheel training with eccentric overload is rapidly becoming a very popular way of training athletes to improve strength, size, and athletic performance.
 Recent study in professional athletes showed that flywheel leg press strength training was superior to conventional leg press strength training in all respects, although both types of training improved jump height and sprint time, something that advocates of “functional training” will not be very happy about…” – Chris Beardsley.
 Of course, that may means nothing – but it could be a good food for thoughts 🙂 .

 Oh, I forgot, if you want faster stride frequency in linear sprinting (some researchers found we could influence more on it in training than on stride length, but anyway genetics plays a huge role) you should strengthen hip flexors and glutes/hams (beside some well-known muscles).
-This muscle groups play a huge role (if strong enough) in driving legs faster forward-backward – SWING phase (quick initiating and stopping legs).
+This muscle groups play a huge role (if strong enough) in driving legs faster forward-backward – SWING phase (quick initiating and stopping legs; as hip adductos and abductors do with side/lateral moves).
 Glutes are especially important for stopping leg (up) at the end of front swing phase because during high-knees sprinting knees are more bended (up) which means shorter hams (shorter hams = less strength capability).
 Glutes are extended in that position and can perfectly utilize elastic strength and strength capability in general.
 Also, functional core strengthening will stabilize pelvis on the best way during sprinting and this is the base – main condition for moving legs fast (not stable pelvis = not much fast legs; you can’t be fast on unstable surface – hip muscles need stable support/pelvis because they are attached somewhere on pelvis).

 Be careful when it comes to implementing this exercises in practice, I wrote nothing about planning/programing/periodization/order… That’s the separate huge topic!
 I just need to mention one rule of thumb here.
 Up to 15-16 years of player’s age, he/she should MASTER the basic bodyweight movements and then approach to high quality resistance training step by step (gradually).
 And keep the form pristine because you need clean mechanics for clean results!